Table of contents

 Traditional music in Latin America comprises numerous styles with regional variations.
 From the vallenato and cumbia of Colombia to Quechua folklore from The Andes, these traditional genres provide a solid base for what makes this colorful musical region, so diverse.

-The traditional music of the Quechua and Aymara people is know for the using of different instruments such as pan-pipes, flutes or trumpets accompanied with percussion.
+The traditional music of the Quechua and Aymara people is known for the use of different instruments such as pan-pipes, flutes, or trumpets accompanied with percussion.
 These tunes and rhythms have been imbued with the spiritual essence of song lines.
 They remain unbroken since time immemorial.

 The samba of Brazil is another great example of music in Latin America.
 Samba is a traditional genre that has its roots in the favelas of Rio de Janeiro.
 The style of samba has infectious rhythms and lively percussion.
 The costumes and dance are associated with Rio’s Carnival celebrations.
 Associated with Brazilian national identity, the samba has become one of Latin America’s most popular musical styles.